 - 1) There will be no upfront rebates for solar projects.
 These will be replaced with an EDC Solar Financing Incentive for those projects which participate in the EDC Financing Program in which JCPL, ACE, and RECO establish long term SREC contract prices via quarterly auctions.
-The budget will be \$3.8 million. - 2) To be eligible for an EDC Solar Financing Incentive (ESFI), residential projects less than or equal to 10 kW and public and non-profit projects less than or equal to 50 kW must document acceptance in the EDC SREC-Based Financing Program.
-Those projects will be eligible to receive an incentive payment of \$.50 per watt for projects completed before December 31, 2011.
+The budget will be \$3.8 million. - 2) To be eligible for the EDC Solar Financing Incentive (ESFI), residential projects less than or equal to 10.0 kW and public and non-profit projects less than or equal to 50.0 kW must document acceptance in the EDC SREC-Based Financing Program.
+Eligible residential projects include customer owned and financed systems, residential new construction in Smart Growth areas (for builders and homeowners), and residential systems using a leasing or power purchase agreement.
+Those projects will be eligible to receive an incentive payment of \$.50 per watt.
 The residential project incentive will be capped at 7.5 kW and the Public and Non-Profit project incentive will be capped at 30.0 kW.
-In order to be considered as complete for the purpose of the ESFI, the project registrant will need to meet the following criteria: - 1.
-Submit final as built paper work to the Market Manager - 2.
-Demonstrate approval of the interconnection by their EDC

-- 3. Document acceptance in the EDC SREC-Based Financing Program - 3) Behind the meter wind or biopower projects will remain eligible for an REIP incentive using the guidelines in effect in 2010.
+Upon acceptance by the Board of each round of solicitation results, the ESFI incentive will be reserved for each project so named for a period of one year. - 3) Behind the meter wind or biopower projects will remain eligible for an REIP incentive using the guidelines in effect in 2010.
 Incentives will also be provided to support project feasibility studies for wind and bio-power projects larger than 100 kW.
 The incentive level will match 50% of the cost of the feasibility study, capped at a maximum of \$50K.
 Also, the wind program will be expanded to include financial support for turbines not currently on the approved list including Vertical Axis Wind Turbines.
 This incentive will be paid for actual production of installation of those technologies during 12 months of energy production.
 The total budget for these non-solar projects will be \$5.0 million. - 4) The New Jersey Renewable Energy Manufacturing Incentive (NJREMI) will remain intact for solar panels, inverters and racking systems, with a budget of \$1.0 million. - 5) Continue to process the growing volume of SREC Registration applications, using automation to reduce administrative fees associated with project applications and increasing reliance on revenue grade output meters to reduce the need and cost associated with project inspections.
-New registrations in the SRP will be required to be submitted via the online application procedure which will be developed by the Market Manager. - 6) To reduce administrative fees and improve the speed of project completions, a number of program requirements will be eliminated or re-engineered.
-Those are highlighted in this document. - 7) In person trainings will be focused exclusively on market development in the financial services industry, and for wind and biopower projects.
-In-person new installer trainings will be replaced with webinar trainings which discuss program rules and procedures.
+New registrations in the SRP will be required to be submitted via the online application procedure which will be developed by the Market Manager.
+The online application portal will be utilized by a limited number of installers during the initial stages and then will be expanded to include all registrants.
+The Market Managers will implement remediation procedures utilizing the process established in the recent Board Order if installers violate program rules. - 6) The SREC Registration Program will no longer require projects to achieve a minimum system output to be eligible to generate SREC's.
+Details regarding each project installation will be provided to PJM GATS to ensure the proper treatment of SREC generation.